designedbydark/open-source-keyboards-designedbydark/README.md

 Plate compatibility:

-   Jane V2 (top mount)
+   Jane V2 (top mount).
+Some versions may support Alps, but usually this plate support MX switches only.

-   Ecliptica plate (top mount variation designedbydark), which is also released here, but on a non-commercial license
+   Ecliptica plate (top mount variation designedbydark), which is also released here, but on a non-commercial license.
+MX switches only.

 ***